KILGORETROUT111/Grieg/README.md

 (modality, deontic logic, syntax–semantics), with modern contrasts to context- sensitive semantics and probabilistic / operational views.
 Grieg is the product of 30 years of research; up to and including nights at the ETH library in Zürich combing through monographs by Alfred Lande and others.
-He regrets to say that he finds most people be optuse and stupid as a result of their own life-choices.
+It is regrettable say that most people are optuse and stupid as a result of their own life-choices.
 Henrik Ibsen called this the 'life-lie.'

 > 🚀 **Quickstart available:** See [README-QUICKSTART.md](README-QUICKSTART.md) to build and run your own Grieg instance immediately.